Kōkei Tsuruya: Life

 He gained international recognition and participated in numerous exhibitions, including at the British Museum (UK), the USC Pacific Asia Museum (USA), and the Redfern Gallery (London).
 Many of his prints are held in major collections.

 From 2003 onward, Kōkei lived in Atami in Shizuoka Prefecture, where he began a series of self-portraits known as Loneliness, marking a departure from his Kabuki actor prints.
 In the later years of his career, he created the series Five Styles of Banzai Ukiyo-e, in which he portrayed classic Ukiyo-e artists such as Hokusai, Hiroshige, Kuniyoshi, Kunisada, and Yoshitoshi.
+This series, referred to in Japanese as Banzai Ukiyo-e Wagō Sugata, was modelled on Kuniyoshi's own Tsūzoku Suikoden Gōketsu Hyakuhachinin no Hitori.
+Its second print is dedicated to Kuniyoshi himself, his face modelled on one of Kuniyoshi's own compositions, depicting him with a cat on his shoulder and wearing a yukata decorated with a goldfish motif; in the background, the surface of the water can be seen covering a monster with a human face, wrapped in mosquito netting.